 Be sure to give your cell phone number or homestay number to family and friends so that they can call to learn about how your trip and arrival went; just make sure they are aware of the time difference and if they are calling you at a homestay, be sure they do not call later than 9:00 pm local time.

 MyEducation offers intentionally defined pathways through the city: means of engaging with the urban environment in ways that are relevant to your studies and interests.
 The intention is to empower you to make specific connections between classroom theory and the world outside.

 CAPA developed our MyEducation program to help you select cultural experiences that are relevant to your academic courses and personal learning goals abroad.
-Events, activities and reflective sessions are identified and designed around significant themes such as Community and People, Government and Power, Landscape and Time, Diversity and Identity, and Arts and Culture.
+Events, activities and reflective sessions are identified and designed around the themes of Globalization, Urban Environments, Social Dynamics, and Diversity.
+CAPA professors integrate MyEducation activities into their courses and assessment, so that you may have an opportunity to reflect upon, write about and present your experiences.
 Participation in these activities will help you develop an intelligent, well-rounded, and in-depth perspective on the global city where you are studying.

 You will have the opportunity to choose from a range of activities with varying styles of presentation.
 This allows you to pick a session that speaks to you and your way of learning.

 Some examples of MyEducation sessions offered in the past few months include:

 - Walking Tour and Curry in Brick Lane, London

 - Cooking classes in Italy